Cooking with Mamma C

 What is braising?

 Braising is a cooking technique that involves browning the meat at a higher heat, then cooking it with liquid on low heat, covered with a lid, until it's tender.
-It's the method used in Hungarian Chicken Paprikash, braciole and this pork tenderloin.
+It's the method used in this Hungarian Chicken Paprikash, braciole recipe and this pork tenderloin.

 chicken in pan, mushrooms and carrots on top of chicken, adding butter to pan, cooked chicken in pan For this braised chicken recipe, a paste of softened butter and flour is used to thicken the wine sauce when the food is just about done.